jamezmca/learn-to-code/course notes/javascript.md

 > We've already seen one example of a common syntax in JavaScript that is commonly used for printing outputs or values to our terminal -> `console.log()`.
 We'll come to understand more about this example later, but for now, it's good to know that this simple line is one of the most powerful tools at your disposal in JavaScript when it comes to debugging code; whatever you place within the circular parenthesis, will then be outputted to the console for you to see.

+The last thing to note before we dive deeper into the syntax is that our instructions need to be clearly separated from one another.
+We can do that by either having each individual instruction on it's own line, or by using the `;` key at the end of each instruction.

 #### 2.1.1 Variable & Declarations

 The very first syntax in JavaScript that we'll be learning is *variable declaration*.
 Essentially, a variable is a *name* that is associated with a value.
 For example, in mathematics could say `x = 5`.
 The name of the variable is `x` and it is associated with the value `5`.
 If I asked what the value of `x` was, you would say `5`.